Body Hair Transplants Using FUE

 Body Hair “Test Procedures”

 Often patients will prefer to undergo a small body hair transplant test procedure in an inconspicuous place to determine if a Body Hair Transplant is right for them.
-The test procedure reveals not only how well the transplanted hair matches the scalp hair in the area of concern, but also how the non-scalp donor are heals from the procedure.
-A Body Hair Transplant ‘test procedure’ usually involves only the harvesting and implantation of a few dozen grafts and is relatively inexpensive and quick compared to a ‘full’ body hair transplant procedure.
+The test procedure reveals not only how well the transplanted hair matches the scalp hair in the area of concern, but also how the non-scalp donor area heals from the procedure.
+A Body Hair Transplant ‘test procedure’ usually involves only the harvesting and implantation of a few dozen grafts and is relatively inexpensive and quick compared to a large session of body hair transplant procedure.